bitweb-project/bitweb/contrib/devtools/README.md

 pypy3 contrib/devtools/headerssync-params.py
 ```

-gen-bitcoin-conf.sh
+gen-bitweb-conf.sh
 ===================

-Generates a bitcoin.conf file in `share/examples/` by parsing the output from `bitcoind --help`.
+Generates a bitweb.conf file in `share/examples/` by parsing the output from `bitwebd --help`.
 This script is run during the
-release process to include a bitcoin.conf with the release binaries and can also be run by users to generate a file locally.
+release process to include a bitweb.conf with the release binaries and can also be run by users to generate a file locally.
 When generating a file as part of the release process, make sure to commit the changes after running the script.

 This script assumes a build directory named `build` as suggested by example build documentation.